 F-Sharp Major has six sharps: F-sharp, C-sharp, G-sharp, D-sharp, A-sharp, and E-sharp.

-The F-sharp major scales is made up of the notes: F-sharp, G-sharp, A-sharp, B, C-sharp, D-sharp, E-sharp, and F-sharp.
-It's character is described as proclaiming triumph over difficulty (which is certaintly true if you try to play through it).
-This key tells the story of difficult struggle and ultimate triumph.
+The F-sharp major scale is made up of the notes: F-sharp, G-sharp, A-sharp, B, C-sharp, D-sharp, E-sharp, and F-sharp.
+Its character is described as proclaiming triumph over difficulty (which is certainly true if you try to play through it).
+This key tells the story of a difficult struggle and ultimate triumph.

 The key of A-Flat Major has four flats: B-flat, E-flat, A-flat, and D-flat.

 The A-flat major scale is made up of the notes: A-flat, B-flat, C, D-flat, E-flat, F, G, and A-flat.

 This key is a somber one, often associated with death and judgment.
 Edward Elgar wrote his first symphony in the key of A-flat, though he believed that music shouldn't have to tell a story, rather it can exist just to exist.
 That said, he described the opening theme (in A-flat Major) as "simple, noble, and elevating."
 Perhaps it was the somber and simple nature of A-flat that prompted him to use this key.

 B-flat Major has two flats in the key signature: B-flat and E-flat.